Authentication and security

 - Outbound email: Notifications will not be delivered to recipients whose exact email domain is outside the allowed list.

 - Invitations: An administrator cannot create an invitation for an email address outside the allowed list; the invitation form will reject the entry with the list of permitted domains.
-The invitee must accept with a verified email address that matches the invitation.
+The invitee must accept with a verified email address that matches the invitation before it expires or is cancelled.

 Email domain restrictions do not replace SSO rules.
 A user who accepts an invitation must still satisfy any required SSO provider, SSO domain, and MFA policy before accessing the organization.

-Each organization has its own FTE Tree address, and FTE Tree checks organization access before showing data.
+Each organization has its own FTE Tree address, such as app.ftetree.com/org/acme/.
+That address opens the right organization; FTE Tree still checks organization access before showing data.

 Key infrastructure protections include: